godotengine/godot-docs/tutorials/ui/creating_applications.rst

     and also hides from the taskbar and task switcher.
 Mouse input can still be received by the overlay (see below).

-Remember to poosition and resize the window using scripts, as a borderless window can generally not be moved by the user.
+Remember to position and resize the window using scripts, as a borderless window can generally not be moved by the user.

 To allow mouse input to pass through to the background application,